Design Critiques

 Last updated

-AKA Design Review Meetings, design critiques are structured sessions where designers present their work, and the group - often including fellow designers, product managers, developers, and stakeholders - offers constructive feedback.
+Design Crits AKA Design Review Meetings are focused on reviewing and critiquing design work, such as user interfaces (UI), user experiences (UX), and architecture, to ensure alignment with project goals and company standards.
+Designers present their work in structured sessions and the group - often including fellow designers, product managers, developers, and stakeholders - offers constructive feedback.
 The goal is to improve the design by identifying strengths and areas for improvement, ensuring the final product meets both user needs and business goals.

 A typical design critique focuses on: